CGCooke/CGCooke.github.io/posts/2021-03-22-Training-Object-Detection-Models-On-Synthetic-Data.md

 # Training the model

-> Note: To be clear, the following section is adapted directly from an example from PyTorch, which you can see [here](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).
+> Note: The following section is adapted directly from an example from PyTorch, which you can see [here](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).